Marvel's Universe Of Superheroes Has Officially Come To Nigeria

 "I’ve come across a lot of African artists and writers who felt they won’t be successful if they tell their own stories unless they tell it in a specific way, and I really want young creatives to get away from that."

-"This idea of, oh it’s never been done before therefore I’m not gonna try doing it -- I think that’s the worst attitude to have," Okarafor said of the upcoming comic.
+"This idea of, Oh it’s never been done before, therefore I’m not gonna try doing it — I think that’s the worst attitude to have," Okarafor said of the upcoming comic.
 "The only thing is that the story has to be well-told because stories are universal and intoxicating.”

 Superhero fans everywhere are pretty down with that.